iamgaru/gspotify/README.md

 1. Select the search type (track, album, or playlist)
 2. Enter your search query
 3. Specify an artist name (for track searches)
-4. Set the number of results to display
+4. Set the number of results to display (1-50)
 5. Choose whether to show detailed information

 After submitting the form, the search results will be displayed in the same tabular format as the non-interactive mode.

+The interactive interface supports both keyboard navigation and mouse input:
+- Use arrow keys or mouse to navigate through results
+- Click on Spotify links to open them in your browser
+- Click buttons to perform actions
+- Use keyboard shortcuts for quick access to common functions

 ### Playing Music